 You want to make sure your fish is prepared to your liking, whether you want it cooked all the way through or you like it a bit raw on the inside, and not cooked so much that it becomes dry or tough to chew.
 So how much is too much?
 What should you look for?
 Here is how you know your wild salmon is done for each common cooking technique.

-Cooking salmon on a stovetop by pan searing or pan-frying is a quick and easy way to prepare fish.
-It only takes about 3-4 minutes per side, so in about 6-8 minutes you have a perfectly cooked fish.
+Pan-searing or pan-frying are two of the quickest and easiest ways to cook salmon fillets or steaks on a stovetop.
+When you pan-sear or pan-fry, It only takes about 3-4 minutes per side.
+So, in about 6-8 minutes you have a perfectly cooked fish.
 Start with the skin side up, then flip the fish and cover the pan with a lid to cook the second side.

 To check if the fish is done, cut the filet at the thickest point and make sure the fish is flaky in the middle.
 If it is a thinner cut of fish, reduce the cook time by 1 minute per side, and remember you can always cook your fish more, but you can’t go back in time once your fish is too well done.